flancian/garden/Open Letter to Google.md

 Second of all, it always has the Wikipedia article up top if one is found.
 Enough said, I believe? :)

 Third of all: after that, what we show is exactly what the users have literally written -- meaning both full Agora users (people who sign up to contribute notes) and social media users.

-Being that users have a way to influence all three of the ways
+Being that users have a way to influence all three of the ways listed above, I believe it is sufficiently proven that the Agora puts the user first.

-Fourth of all:
+(...)